urbit/urbit.org-reloaded/content/posts/azimuth-as-multipass.md

 ![](https://media.urbit.org/site/posts/essays/azimuth-as-multipass-1.png)

 Why can’t I just walk up to a door and have it open for me?
 Why can’t I simply arrive at a restaurant and have them know I’m there?
-Shouldn’t I be able to buy a ticket to a show with my Multipass, then scan it at the entrance and use it to buy drinks?
+Shouldn’t I be able to buy a ticket to a show with my Multipass then scan it at the entrance and use it to buy drinks?

 Why should I have to log in with MEGACORP?
 Today, in most cases, it’s a different MEGACORP for every single context.
 It’s a MEGAMESS.